 Judd holds a Bachelors of Science in Business and a Masters in Accounting from Colorado State University.
 He lives in Lafayette, CO with his wife and two kids and still climbs, runs and skis as much as possible.

 An experienced fundraising professional and educator with a passion for making the world a more equitable and inclusive place, Julie has more than two decades of demonstrated success in the areas of philanthropy, relationship building, strategic thinking, and whole-person education.
-Julie was recently appointed Development Director at the Civil Rights Education and Enforcement Center (CREEC), a Denver nonprofit with extensive experience in challenging discrimination of people with disabilities.
-Prior to CREEC, Julie worked for 18 years in various teaching and administrative positions at an outdoor-focused, independent boarding school in the White Mountains of NH, most recently directing the largest fundraising campaign in that school’s history.
+Julie was recently appointed Development Director at the Watershed School, a Boulder independant school.
+Julie has worked for 18 years in various teaching and administrative positions at an outdoor-focused, independent boarding school in the White Mountains of NH, most recently directing the largest fundraising campaign in that school’s history.

 Julie’s prior board service includes the Bethlehem Elementary School Board, Compas de Nicaragua, The Frost Place, and Bretzfelder Park Committee.
 Additionally, Julie enjoys time with her husband and their two adult children.
 She loves the outdoors, spending as much time as possible hiking, running, biking, or wandering aimlessly in the woods, fields, and streams.
 Julie also enjoys curling up with a good book, a cup of tea, and her two cats.

 Graduating from Smith College, MA with a B.A. in Biology, Julie and later earned her M.S. in Science Education from The University of Michigan, Ann Arbor.